FelitaD/job-market-batch/README.md

 # Data Engineering Job Market

 The purpose of this project is to have a better idea of the data engineering job market.
 The goal is to answer certain questions for my job hunt in order to skill up in the right areas.
-For example :
-- What technologies are the most used by companies in Europe ?
-- Which companies use big data tools ?
-- What data stack is the most asked for Junior positions ?
+For example, what technologies are the most used by companies in Europe ?
+What data stack is the most asked for Junior positions ?
+Etc.

+Doc :
+- Pipeline Architecture
+- Database Schema
+  - Functional dependencies and decomposition in BCNF
+  - Multivalued dependencies and decomposition in 4NF
+- How to run the project
+- How to test the project

-## Architecture
+## Pipeline Architecture

 The project runs locally with Airflow to orchestrate a batch pipeline consisting of a crawler, an ETL process and an API to query a Postgres database.